Downtown Evanston Historic District

 Significant buildings include the city hall, the courthouse-post office, Downs' Opera House and the Strand cinema.

-The Strand burned down in 2007.
-Its shell remains vacant, but it was being considered for restoration.
+Built in 1918 to show motion pictures, vaudeville and other live theatre, the Strand burned down in 2007.
+It was renovated and reopened as a community events venue in 2015.

 The district was placed on the National Register of Historic Places in 1983.